Julien-Cohen/CoqTLTactics/README.md

 # Tactics for CoqTL

-We provide here some support (essentially tactics) for user who have built a model transformation with CoqTL and who want to prove some properties on that transformation.
+We provide here some support (essentially tactics) for users who have built a model transformation with CoqTL and who want to prove some properties on that transformation.

 ## CoqTL